ope-tech/laravel-ses/README.md

 Rejects = number of emails AWS rejected to deliver i.e. attached virus

-Click throughs = number of people that clicked at least one link in your email
+Clicks = number of people that clicked at least one link in your email

 Link Popularity = number of unique clicks on each link in the email, ordered by the most clicked.